marsbard/puppet-alfresco/test-rig/README.md

 You need to do this if you want to play along at home:

 * vagrant plugin install vagrant-digitalocean

-Copy config.yaml.example to config.yaml and edit it to your requirements
+* Copy config.yaml.example to config.yaml and edit it to your requirements

-And then
+* And then `vagrant up --provider=digital_ocean`
-$ vagrant up --provider=digital_ocean